anchit48/RouteFinder/README.md

 However, all the development has been done from scratch, to get the better understanding of the implementation and the challenges associated with it.
-Some of the basic experiment has also been done with Neo4j (computing shortest distance between adjacent nodes).
+Some of the basic experiment has also been done with Neo4j (computing shortest distance between nodes).
 If interested, details can be shared around it as well.

 # APPROACH